 Laura (Brown) Barnum was born on Nov.
 28, 1873, in DeSoto, Dallas County, IA, the daughter of James R. and Lydia (Miner) Brown.

-Laura was the first of the couple's children to be born in Iowa after the family had left Cardington, Morrow County, OH.
+Laura was the first of the couple's children to be born in Iowa after the family had migrated away from Cardington, Morrow County, OH.

 As a child, in 1877, she and her parents moved from DeSoto to Montezuma, Powshiek County, IA, remaining there two years.
 They pulled up stakes in 1879 and moved to Kansas, settling in Medicine Lodge, Barber County, KS.

 Then in 1889, they relocated once more, traveling into the newly opened Oklahoma Territory, where they staked a claim near Kingfisher, Kingfisher County, OK.
 Laura and her father, brother and sister took part in the famed, wild and wooly Oklahoma Land Rush.
 Without her knowledge during the Rush, Laura's future husband was staking out a claim east of what would become the town of Banner in Excelsior Township, Kingfisher County.

 On Feb.
 17, 1896, at the age of 23, Laura entered into matrimony with 44-year-old Edward Allen Barnum (Dec.
 16, 1851-1933) in Dover, OK, at the home of Rev. D.M.
 Pierce in Excelsior Township, in what was then Indian Territory.
 He was the son of New York State natives George G. and Melissa Reed (Bennett) Barnum who were 89'ers in their own right.
 Edward was 22 years older than his wife, having been born on Dec.
 16, 1851 in Galena, IL.